 According to research data released by the Food Safety and Standards Authority of India (FSSAI), nearly 25 percent of edible goods samples tested this year were found to be adulterated or in violation of prescribed standards .
 Adulteration is the process of adding prohibited substances to the food with similar color or appearance for gaining better profit.
 It not only lowers the quality of your food but can lead to severe health hazards such as stomach disorders, cancer, liver, and brain damage.
 Therefore one needs to take a serious note on combating this issue.
-Listed below are a few do-at-home tests for checking if your food is adulterated:
+Listed below are a few do-at-home food adulteration tests to help you find out for yourself if your food is adulterated:

 1. Spices And Condiments